European shares drift lower, Alstom outperforms

 Sanlam Securities head of trading Mark Ward said.

-only among the latest in a burst of deal-making and bids seen
+latest in a burst of deal-making and bids seen largely in the

 In another example of drugmakers trying to shed non-core